VW, BMW, Mercedes reportedly backed group that tested fumes on humans, monkeys

 It was previously reported that similar tests were allegedly carried out by the same group, which had tested caged monkeys in airtight gas chambers with diesel fumes.

-The tests were conducted at Aachen University Hospital and focused on "short-term nitrogen dioxide inhalation by healthy people" who were then examined after inhaling the gas over the course of several hours.
+The tests were reportedly conducted at Aachen University Hospital and focused on "short-term nitrogen dioxide inhalation by healthy people," who were then examined after inhaling the gas over the course of several hours.

 Volkswagen Chairman Hans Dieter Poetsch told Bloomberg that the practices were “incomprehensible.”